 But, if you are travelling for a long period of time, many of these items will come in useful, so pick and choose the items appropriate to your own needs.

 You can, of course, take a suitcase too, but I just find that backpacks are much easier to carry around and to fit into the various types of transport you are likely to take.
-And you’ll sometimes end up dragging them through sand and over dusty, bumpy roads, so being able to just pick it up is a bonus.
+And you’ll sometimes end up dragging them through sand and over dusty, bumpy roads, so being able to just pick it up and put it on your back is a bonus.

-If you are taking any small planes to go on safari, just bear in mind the often strict weight limits they have and be ready to leave some stuff behind.
+If you are taking any small planes to go on safari, just bear in mind the often strict weight limits they have and be ready to leave some stuff behind (which is why I recommend packing a smaller bag to decant things into – see below)!

-Having a smaller backpack/daypack is really useful for hiking, on safari etc. The one I have is the Lowe Alpine Edge 18 and it’s great.
-I also usually use this as my carry on for the plane, it just fits my computer and camera stuff in, plus a few other bits and pieces.
+Having a smaller backpack/daypack is really useful for hiking, on safari etc. The one I have is the Lowe Alpine Edge 18 and it’s great (a 25 litre would also be good).
+I also usually use this as my carry on for the plane, it just about fits my computer and camera stuff in, plus a few other bits and pieces.

-As well as my main bag, I have this small foldable bag and it’s fab.
-I use this to decant stuff into if I’m going on a short 2-night safari etc, to save me taking my big bag everywhere.
+As well as my main bag, I have a small, soft foldable bag and it’s fab.
+I use this to decant stuff into if I’m going on a short 2-night safari to the Serengeti etc, and then I can leave my big bag back at the hotel.
 It also works well as a carry-on.

 Choosing what clothes to pack for Africa is tricky.
 But there are a couple of main things to consider…